(Note that different students may see different quiz forms.)

 5) Absolutely certain.

-Any brief comments or questions about this quiz or the reading?
+Any comments or questions about these questions?

 Please only press the Send button once!